gnutools/gcc/gcc/config/rs6000/float16.md

   "xvcvbf16spn %x0,%x1"
   [(set_attr "type" "vecperm")])

-;; Convert a V4SFmode vector back to 16-bit floating point scalar.
+;; Convert a V4SFmode vector to a 16-bit floating point scalar.
 We ;; only care about the 2nd V4SFmode element, which is the element we ;; converted the 16-bit scalar (4th element) to V4SFmode to do the ;; operation, and converted it back.